bdmax1040/EquinoxCore/README.md

  - Creates health icon below player name and adds time played to the tab list

+ - Gives all players control over chaging the weather between clear and rain by using `/trigger clear` and `/trigger rain` regardless of operator status

 - Notifies players every 5h of playtime in the chat, and automatically assigns players to a coloured team depending on their playtime
     - Stage1 - 0h-50h - Green
     - Stage2 - 50h-75h - Dark Green